lithin/lithin.github.io/_posts/2015-09-28-websockets-server.markdown

 #Conclusion

 And that's it!
 If you want to see server code all together, you can do so [here][codebase].
-[In this folder][demo], you can see all the code together, including html and all.
+[In this repository][demo], you can see all the code together, including html and all.

 It should be really easy for you now to build on top of this tutorial, to create anything you like.
 Chat?
 Notifications?
 Real-time updates of data?
 You name it.